MatveySprindzuk/Russian-Fishing-Android-Book/README.md

 # Russian-Fishing-Android-Book
-example of a Android book application
+example of an Android book application